Plain English Breakdown

 What This Bill Does

-- Limits the amount a person has to pay for a month's supply of insulin to $35 starting in 2026 for large groups and 2027 for individuals and small groups.
+- Limits the amount a person has to pay for a month's supply of insulin to $35 starting in 2026 for large groups and in 2027 for individuals and small groups.

 Who It Names or Affects

-- People with health insurance who need insulin
+- People with health insurance who need insulin.

 Terms To Know